derekmt12/derekndavis.com/posts/migration-to-react-introduction.md

 it makes sense to just have the React code alongside the AngularJS code.
-However, if your app has modules with their own repositories, you might opt to create a new repository (or repositories) with your new React setup.
+However, if your app has modules with their own repositories, you might opt to create a new repository (or repositories) with your React setup.

 ### Supporting JSX

-To be able to handle JSX and all the JavaScript features typically used with a React app, I recommend the babel-preset-react-app package.
+To be able to handle JSX and all the JavaScript features typically used with a React app, I recommend the `babel-preset-react-app` package.
 It's what Create React App uses, so it's the easiest way to get all the syntax support you need for React development.